primemilo/keepsake/README.md

 # Keepsake

-**A gentle reading companion — letters, documents, and bedtime stories, read aloud in the voices of the people you love.**
+Keepsake is a gentle reading companion.
+It reads letters, documents, bedtime stories, pretty much anything  out loud, in the voices of the people you love.

 Live: **https://primemilo.github.io/keepsake/**

-When a parent is away — on deployment, a work trip, or simply in another city — Keepsake can still read their child a bedtime story, in their own voice.
-A young child who hasn't seen mom or dad in weeks can fall asleep hearing them anyway.
-When a grandmother's eyes tire, a letter from a grandchild can be photographed and read aloud in that grandchild's voice — and just as easily, a grandparent can record their own voice so their grandchildren can hear them read a story back.
-Keepsake is not a replacement for being there.
-It is a bridge until the next call, the next visit.
+Why I built it: my sister has a little kid, and when she's at work or away, keeping the little guy calm is a real challenge.
+Sometimes we have to call her just so he can hear her voice.
+That's where the idea came from.
+If her voice is what calms him down, then her voice should be able to read him his bedtime story even when she can't be in the room.

+So that's what Keepsake does.
+You record about 20 seconds of someone's voice (or they send you a voice note from wherever they are), and from then on Keepsake can read anything in that voice.
+A story for a kid who misses their mom.
+A grandchild's letter read out loud for a grandmother whose eyes get tired.
+A grandfather recording his voice once so the kids can hear him read fables from another country.

+It's not meant to replace anyone.
+It's basically a bridge until the next call or the next visit.

 ## What it does

-- **Read to me** — paste any text, open a PDF or text file, or photograph a printed page.
-Keepsake reads it aloud in warm, natural speech with gentle pacing and simple controls: Pause, Start over, Read something else.
+**Read to me.** Paste any text, open a PDF or text file, or take a photo of a printed page and Keepsake reads it aloud.
+The controls are just Pause, Start over, and Read something else.
+Nothing to learn.

-- **Story Time** — a small library of classic fables, read through the same engine.
-With a family voice selected, it becomes bedtime stories in a parent's voice — a way for a child to stay familiar with a voice they might not hear in person every day.
+**Story Time.** A small library of classic fables, read through the same engine.
+Pick a family voice first and it turns into bedtime stories in mom's voice.

-- **Family voices** — record about 20 seconds of a loved one's voice (with their permission), or upload a voice note they sent from far away.
-Keepsake clones the voice through Fish Audio and reads everything in it.
-Voices can be switched or removed at any time — a parent's voice for a bedtime story, a grandchild's voice for grandma's letter, a grandparent's voice reading back to the kids.
-The connection runs in both directions.
+**Family voices.** Record a voice in the app, or upload a voice note sent over WhatsApp.
+Keepsake clones it through Fish Audio and reads everything in it.
+You can save several voices, switch between them, or remove them anytime.
+Please only clone a voice with that person's permission.

 ## Who it's for

-Keepsake is designed first for people that most reading apps design last: elderly readers, low-vision readers, early readers, and families separated by distance — a parent traveling for work, a grandparent in another city, a child too young to read the letter themselves.
-That shapes every decision — large touch targets, high contrast, a serif face at 20px, no accounts, no clutter, reduced-motion support, and error messages that never blame the user ("I couldn't make out the words.
-Try again with more light, holding the page flat.").
+The people most reading apps think about last: elderly readers, low-vision readers, kids who can't read yet, and families spread across cities and time zones.
+That's why the buttons are huge, the text is large and high contrast, there are no accounts, and the error messages never blame you — if a photo is too blurry it just says "Try again with more light, holding the page flat."

-### Care-design principles

-1. **Fail gently.** Nothing crashes, nothing scolds.
-Every error suggests what to try next.
-2. **Never rush.** Sentence-aware chunking with unhurried pauses between thoughts.
-3. **Huge targets, plain words.** One-tap actions, described in the language of reading, not the language of software.
+A few rules I stuck to while building: fail gently (nothing crashes, nothing scolds), never rush (the reading has unhurried pauses between thoughts), and use plain words (the app talks about reading, not about software).

 ## How it works

-- **Static site** — vanilla HTML/CSS/JS, no framework, no build step, hosted on GitHub Pages.
+Plain HTML/CSS/JS, no framework, no build step, hosted on GitHub Pages.

-- **Fish Audio TTS** — every piece of text is chunked and spoken via Fish Audio's text-to-speech API (the app's core feature).
-- **Fish Audio voice cloning** — recorded or uploaded samples are converted to WAV client-side and cloned into a private Fish voice model; its reference id then rides along on every TTS request.
+Every piece of text gets chunked into sentence groups and spoken through Fish Audio's TTS API.
+Voice samples are converted to WAV in the browser and cloned into a private Fish voice model — after that, the model's reference id just rides along on every TTS request.

-- **Cloudflare Worker proxy** — a small Worker holds the Fish API key as a secret and exposes two routes: `POST /` ({text, voice_id} → MP3) and `POST /clone` (multipart audio → voice id).
-The key never reaches the browser.
+A small Cloudflare Worker sits in the middle and holds the Fish API key as a secret, so the key never touches the browser.
+It has two routes:
+`POST /` takes `{text, voice_id}` and returns MP3, and `POST /clone` takes the audio sample and returns a voice id.

-- **Client-side extraction** — PDFs are read with pdf.js and photos with Tesseract.js, entirely in the browser.
+PDFs are read with pdf.js and photos with Tesseract.js, both entirely on the device.
+The extracted text is the only thing that ever gets sent anywhere.

 ## Privacy

 Nothing you read is stored.
-PDFs and photos never leave the device — only the extracted text is sent for speech.
-There are no accounts and no database; your saved voices live in your browser's localStorage.
-A cloned voice model is stored privately with Fish Audio; only you hold its id.
+No accounts, no database.
+Your saved voices live in your browser's localStorage, and the cloned voice model sits privately in Fish Audio — only you have its id.
-Clone a voice only with that person's permission.

 ## Running your own

-1. Create a Cloudflare Worker, paste `worker.js`, and set a secret named `FISH_API_KEY` with your Fish Audio API key.
+1. Create a Cloudflare Worker, paste in `worker.js`, and add a secret named `FISH_API_KEY` with your Fish Audio API key.
-2. Put your Worker URL in `js/config.js` as `TTS_ENDPOINT`, and optionally a default Fish voice reference id as `VOICE_ID`.
+2. Put your Worker URL in `js/config.js` as `TTS_ENDPOINT`.
+You can also set a default Fish voice with `VOICE_ID`.
 3. Serve the folder from any static host.

 ## What's next

-- Saved letters — a local archive of read items, replayable anytime
-- Shareable keepsakes — export a reading as audio to send over WhatsApp
-- More languages — Fish Audio supports 80+; Keepsake's reading engine already doesn't care what language the text is in
+Saved letters (a local archive you can replay), shareable keepsakes (export a reading as audio to send over WhatsApp — voice notes are how my family talks anyway), and more languages, since Fish supports 80+ and the reading engine doesn't care what language the text is in.

 ---

-Built for the Fish Audio Week 1 Builder Contest (Realtime TTS Voice Agent).
+Built for the Fish Audio Week 1 Builder Contest.